-The premium is the amount you pay the company for the life insurance policy.
-Even for a given death benefit and type of insurance (e.g., term life), the premium can vary widely among companies, either because some companies' policies have features that others don ot or because some charge more than others for the same coverage.
+The premium is the amount you pay the insurance company for the life insurance policy.
+Even for a given death benefit and type of insurance (e.g., term life), the premium can vary widely among companies, either because some insurance companies' policies have features that others do not or because some charge more than others for the same coverage.
 So the first step in comparing policies is to make sure you compare similar insurance plans, based on

 Bear in mind, however, that the premium for the policy is not the same as the cost of the protection portion of the policy.
 One policy might have a higher premium but also offer more benefits (for example, it might pay policy dividends) than another.
 Or both might promise dividends, but in different amounts at different points in time.
 In each case, the higher-premium policy might have a lower cost of protection.
 How can you tell what a policy's cost is?
-Companies should tell you a policy's Net Payment Cost Index and its Surrender Cost Index.
-Use the Surrender Cost Index if you are thinking of keeping the insurance only for a specific period of time; use the Net Payment Cost Index if you expect to keep the policy indefinitely.
+Companies should tell you a policy's net payment cost index (the amount of death benefits provided in the policy) and its surrender cost index (helps the individual to compare costs if he would choose to surrender the policy in the future and to collect the cash value).
+Use the surrender cost index if you are thinking of keeping the insurance only for a specific period of time; use the net payment cost index if you expect to keep the policy indefinitely.
 Generally, the lower the cost index, the better.